jozefg/hi/design.md

 interpreter we'll traverse the code and fail if we encounter an unknown construct.

-I still want to keep the (too big) AST from src-exts because
+~I still want to keep the (too big) AST from src-exts~.
+I lied, this AST is a bit too large for my purposes.
+We're dealing with such a small subset of Haskell I don't want to bother.

- 1. Source location information
- 2. Off the shelf pretty-printing

-Both of which we'll need for producing errors during type checking.
-Therefore assume nothing of the input, but ensure the output only contains our subset of Haskell.
+Instead I'll opt for a normal AST and have it abstract over meta information.
+Before type checking this can be `SrcLoc` tags from src-exts.
+After type checking this can be type information.

+This means syntactic validation will actual strip away the oversized types from src-exts and produce a leaner, more accurate type or fail trying.

 ### Typing

-This portion still works across the src-exts AST, but assumes that it is pared down to the language we understand.

 Based on Mark Jones's paper, we'll type check this AST and produce a type annotated AST that is significantly simpler than src-ext's.
 Further, this AST will have no source information since from here on out we won't be producing an errors except for runtime exceptions.

+I expect to divide the type checker into a series of pre-typing passes that check things like

+ - Cycles in type synonyms
+ - Find evidence for classes
+ - Other bits and bobs

 This will likely be the fiddliest portion of the interpreter.